BENMFeng/GATE/README.md

 User need to setup the software you need, and create an config file for running GATE.
 GATE would generate a pipeline bash shell script for you to run on Linux server or submit to PBS(qsub/bsub).

-Exmaple: perl bin/GATE.pl --config=config.txt --prefix=test qc aln var
+Exmaple: bin/GATE --config=config.txt --prefix=test qc aln var